 Black Hole Accretion Disks:

-The Astrophysics Group of the Mathematical Sciences Institute at ANU were among the first groups in the country to systematically study the physics of accretion discs around compact stars.
+The Astrophysics Group of the ANU were among the first groups in the country to systematically study the physics of accretion discs around compact stars.
 Their studies led to the development of the idea that X-ray heating could play a crucial role in disk structure and stability, and of evaporative disc models.
 Their models have been applied to Black Hole X-ray Transients, and the group is currently actively involved in predicting the theoretical spectra of accretion discs around black holes allowing for relativistic effects.